rhagan21/hotdog-be/README.md

 # Hotdog question app

-This is a sample app using Ruby on Rails for the backend and Postgres for the database.
+This is a sample app that receives answers to a question and stores them, and can return back the lastest 100 answers.
+It was built using Ruby on Rails for the backend and Postgres for the database.

 ## Todos
 - [x] Create and seed postgres database